 There are so many churches today and it can be difficult to know which one most accurately teaches God’s Word and obeys Jesus’ commands.
-Is there only one church that is the true church that Jesus left behind?
+Is there only one true church?

 Founded on apostles and prophets

 In Matthew 28, Jesus entrusted His church to the eleven apostles.
 “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”
 (Matthew 28:18-20)

 This group of eleven disciples then chose one more apostle to replace Judas (Acts 1:15-26).
 And later on, Jesus Himself appointed Paul as an apostle in a heavenly vision (Acts 9).
 Beyond this group, however, there have not been any more apostles.
 These apostles evangelized, baptized, and taught as Jesus commanded them.
 And they appointed elders in the churches they started so that the ministry of Jesus might be carried on faithfully (Titus 1:5, 2 Timothy 2:2, 1 Thessalonians 4:1, 2 Thessalonians 3:6).
 The church has been founded on apostles and prophets, but these positions do not continue in the church today (Ephesians 2:20).